offbyone/ideas/content/posts/2020-06-16-direnv-and-pip-tools-together.md

 status: published
 summary: A relatively simple way to automate locking your pip-tools requirements using direnv

 I have been experimenting with using [pip-tools](https://github.com/jazzband/pip-tools/) to manage my python project dependencies.
-If you\'re not familiar with it, I encourage you to read Hynek Schlawack\'s excellent [introduction to dependency management in Python](https://hynek.me/articles/python-app-deps-2018/) which introduces it and offers some comparisons to other alternatives like Poetry and Pipenv.
+If you're not familiar with it, I encourage you to read Hynek Schlawack's excellent [introduction to dependency management in Python](https://hynek.me/articles/python-app-deps-2018/) which introduces it and offers some comparisons to other alternatives like Poetry and Pipenv.

-The simple explanation, though, is that pip-tools offers two commands: `pip-compile` and `pip-sync` that work to keep a virtualenv\'s dependencies both reproducible and in sync with the expressed requirements.
+The simple explanation, though, is that pip-tools offers two commands: `pip-compile` and `pip-sync` that work to keep a virtualenv's dependencies both reproducible and in sync with the expressed requirements.
 This is done by having the developer edit a `requirements.in` file, which is compiled into `requirements.txt`, and then synced into the project virtualenv.

-At the same time as I\'ve been on this kick, I\'ve also been trying out [direnv](https://direnv.net), which I am *very* late to the party on.
+At the same time as I've been on this kick, I've also been trying out [direnv](https://direnv.net), which I am *very* late to the party on.
 Direnv is a tool for managing per-directory (or directory tree) environment variables, evaluating a bash script in a limited interpreter to set custom environment variables in fish, zsh, or bash shells.
 One of its highlights is its useful stdlib, including a great python + virtualenv integration:

 ``` bash
 layout python python3.9